 1 – Look

-It’s no good trying to do street photography if you’re staring at your phone.
-Put your phone away, and hold onto your camera, ready to shoot when needed.
-Observe and watch people, look around you, see if there are any interesting sights that could combine to make an interesting photo.
-You could look for juxtaposition, between the subject, such as a person and the surroundings, this could be matching colours, or contrasting colours.
+It’s no good approaching street photography by staring at your phone.
+Put it away!
+Hold onto your camera, ready to shoot when needed.
+Be in the moment, observe people and watch events as they unfold.
+Interesting sights that could combine to make an interesting photo will emerge.
+You could look for juxtaposition, between the subject, such as a person and the surroundings, this could be matching, or contrasting colours.
 Be on the look out for interesting people, streets, art, and buildings, or anything else that can make for an interesting composition or framing device.

 2 – Wait